charlie-ttt/party/README.md

 npm run dev
 ```

+- Live website is hosted at https://party-three.vercel.app/
-Backend is implemented using [Supabase](https://supabase.com) free tier.
+- Backend is implemented using [Supabase](https://supabase.com) free tier.

 Environment variables are needed for the app to function.
 See .env.local.example